FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

 ## 1. Basic operation

-This section describes'c-basic operations of the sdk, including creating, starting, stopping, and releasing sdk objects。
+This section describes the basic operations of 'c-sdk', including the creation, start, stop, and release of 'sdk' objects。

 ### `bcos_sdk_version`

 - Prototype:
   - `const char* bcos_sdk_version()`
 - Function:
-  - get c-sdk version and build information
+  - obtain the version and build information of the c-sdk
 - Parameters:
   - None
 - Return:
-  - String types, including c-sdk version and build information, example:
+  -String type, including the version and build information of c-sdk, example:

   ```shell
   FISCO BCOS C SDK Version : 3.1.0